sdiehl/wiwinwlh/tutorial.md

 Complex
 -------

-Haskell supports arithmetic with complex numbers via a Complex datatype.
-The first argument is the real part, while the second is the imaginary.
+Haskell supports arithmetic with complex numbers via a Complex datatype from the ``Data.Complex`` module.
+The first argument is the real part, while the second is the imaginary part.
+The type has a single parameter and inherits it's numerical typeclass components (Num, Fractional, Floating) from the type of this paramater.

 ```haskell
 -- 1 + 2i